newslynx/docs/install.rst

 Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-**[OPTIONAL]**

-First set your `configurations <http://newslynx.readthedocs.org/en/latest/config.html>`_.
+**OPTIONAL** - First set your `configurations <http://newslynx.readthedocs.org/en/latest/config.html>`_.
 If you don't do this, we will fallback on the app's `default configuration file <https://github.com/newslynx/newslynx-core/blob/master/newslynx/app/config.yaml>`_.

 Install ``newslynx``, initialize the database, super user, and install default sous chefs, tags, and recipes.